sonia-sorbona/sonia-sorbona/README.md

-- 👋 Hi, I’m Sonia Sorbona, Research Fellow @ Politecnico di Milano.
-I conduct GIS analyses in accessibility of transportation services.
+- 👋 Hi, I’m Sonia Sorbona, Research Fellow @ Politecnico di Milano
-- 👀 I’m interested in analysis and management of Geospatial Data, Maps and Geo Databases
+- 👀 I’m interested in environmental data management, analysis and visualisation
-- 🌱 I’m currently working with Python for GIS environments
+- 🌱 I'm currently using Python and GIS to organise, analyse, and visualise transportation geospatial data
 - 📫 How to reach me sonia.sorbona@gmail.com

 <!---